conroywhitney/PeARL-stack/docs/getting-started.md

 ---
 layout: page
-title: Getting Started
+title: Getting Started with PeARL
 permalink: /getting-started/
 nav_order: 5
 ---

-# Getting Started with PeARL

 Ready to build something?
 Here's how to start.